OfficeDev/office-js-docs-reference/docs/manifest/id.md

 # Id element

 Specifies the unique ID of your Office Add-in as a GUID.
-Use a random GUID generating tool.
+Use a random GUID generating tool to get your GUID.
 The GUID should be hyphenated, but have no other punctuation.

 **Add-in type:** Content, Task pane, Mail